|Keith Allman||Loomis, Sayles & Company|

 Dr. Pamela Ogor joined Relief International’s Advisory Council in 2011.
-She has served as a member of Relief International’s Rapid Emergency Deployment (RED) team since 2005, when she was one of the first responders to the Pakistan earthquake and, more recently, worked with the RED team during the Haiti earthquake relief efforts in 2010.
+She has worked with Relief International’s Rapid Emergency Deployment (RED) team during Hurricane Yolanda relief efforts in December 2013.

-Dr. Pamela Ogor is a board-certified family physician employed by Wheaton Franciscan Medical Group in Milwaukee, Wisconsin, where she has practiced medicine for over 20 years.
+Dr. Ogor is a board-certified family physician employed by Ascension Medical Group in Milwaukee, Wisconsin, where she has practiced medicine for over 20 years.
 In addition to having a large clinical practice focused on the prevention and management of chronic disease, Dr. Ogor has participated in numerous international disaster relief efforts—pursuing her passion for providing healthcare to vulnerable communities in the world’s most underdeveloped countries.

 Beyond her clinical expertise and international relief experience, Dr. Ogor has worked with numerous non-profits and NGOs, and was on the board of the Ronald McDonald House Charities of Southeastern Wisconsin from 1995 to 2008, acting as one of their medical advisors.
 She is also a founding board member of SowHope, an NGO whose mission is to inspire women around the world by promoting wellness, education and economic opportunities.
 In addition, Dr. Ogor has volunteered her medical expertise to the International Medical Alliance (IMA), which treats chronic and infectious diseases throughout the world.
 Through IMA, she has travelled annually to western Kenya to assist in the eradication of Filariasis, as debilitating parasitic disease which results in extensive morbidity.
 Dr. Ogor also volunteered with IMA in New Orleans for several years on a quarterly basis following Hurricane Katrina, treating uninsured and indigent survivors.